Architecture¶

 SceneTree owns the root node and drives the frame loop:

-SceneTree.process(dt) # walk tree, call process(dt) on every node
+SceneTree.tick(dt) # walk tree, call on_process(dt) on every node

-SceneTree.draw(Draw2D) # 2D draw pass -- nodes emit draw commands
+SceneTree.render(Draw2D) # 2D draw pass -- nodes' on_draw(renderer) emits commands

 Groups allow batch queries: tree.get_group("enemies") returns all nodes tagged with that group.
 The tree also manages deferred deletions – destroy() queues removal until the end of the current frame to avoid mutation during iteration.